fabiensiron/fabiensiron.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a software engineer in research and development, specialized in safety-critical real-time software.
-I have just finalized my PhD thesis - in the fields of real-time language and formal verification - done in partnership between **Inria** (*Kairos* team) and the **Krono-Safe** company (coming from the **CEA**, now part of the of the **Safran** group).
-I am also part-time lecturer at **Epita**, an engineering school specialized in computer science, in the *embedded and real-time* speciality.
-My main area of interest is the *security* and *safety* of software applied to real-time systems, using formal methods.
+I am a Research Engineer at the *Software Safety and Security Laboratory* of the **CEA List** Institute, where I work on the formal verification of safety-critical real-time systems in the context of the **Frama-C** platform.
+I hold a PhD in Computer Science, focusing on synchronous languages and formal verification, conducted in collaboration with **Inria** (KAIROS team) and **Asterios Technologies**, a **CEA** spinoff now part of the **SAFRAN** group.
+In addition, I am a part-time lecturer at
+**EPITA**, teaching in the Embedded and Real-Time Systems specialization, GISTRE.
+My research interests lie at the intersection of safety and security for real-time software, with a focus on formal methods and their industrial applications.

 {style="text-align: justify;"}